 Secret Gardens of the Johns Creek Community

-🌸 Secret Garden Tour – Saturday, May 9, 2026 🌸 Rain or shine, our beloved Garden Tour is coming back!
+🌸 Secret Garden Tour – Saturday, May 9, 2026 🌸 Rain or shine, our beloved Garden is here!

 Proceeds from the event will benefit Johns Creek Beautification, Inc. (JCB), a Georgia 501(c)(3) nonprofit organization dedicated to enhancing the beauty and cultural heritage of our community through public art and citywide initiatives such as our Daffodils4Hope campaign.